 The trailhead is off Forest Road 333, which heads north from the east-west portion of Tramway Boulevard (at the north end of Albuquerque).
 Park in the small area on the left at 35 deg.
 13.003 min.
 N, 106 deg.
 29.246 min.
 W (6710 feet).
 (If this small area is full, park a quarter-mile farther on.
 If using one of the backup parking areas, head west through the trees to intercept the trail.)

 Forest Trail 2 starts at the north end of the recommended parking area and wanders north and west, over a low rise and down into a side drainage of Juan Tabo Canyon.
-The trail is a former road so has a gentle grade and is easy walking, including for kids.
+The trail is a former road so has a gentle grade and is easy walking, including for kids, dogs, and horses.
 Beware of the many gifts left behind by irresponsible dog owners.

 At 35 deg.
 13.310 min.
 N, 106 deg.
 29.444 min.
 W, Forest Trail 2 drops into a sandy arroyo bottom.
 To explore farther northward, head about 40 meters up the arroyo bottom (a right turn) and then turn north (left) to leave the arroyo.
 For your first visit I recommend walking down the arroyo (a left turn).
 According to Mike Coltrin’s excellent guide, this is the Sandy Arroyo Trail (No. 2B).

 At 35 deg.
 13.333 min.
 N, 106 deg.
 29.704 min.
 W, a 200 m long path leaves the arroyo and takes you through a low spot to Juan Tabo Canyon’s stem drainage.
-Or you can continue about 300 m down the side drainage and reach the main drainage that way.
+Or you can continue about 300 m down the side drainage and reach the stem drainage that way.
 Once there you can explore up and down Juan Tabo Canyon’s main drainage (nominally along Forest Trail 4).
 The downstream portion of the canyon narrows, and soon you’ll need to pick your way through or around dense patches of canyon-bottom vegetation.
-(The good news: there’s shade.)

 At 35 deg.
 12.932 min.
 N, 106 deg.
 30.186 min.
 W, you’ll encounter the boundary fence for Sandia Pueblo.
 Time to turn around.
 At this lowest possible point in the hike you’re at 6190 feet, or 520 feet below where you parked.
 Given the gentle gradients involved, your legs aren’t likely to notice the change in elevation.
 To keep it an easy ramble, explore Juan Tabo Canyon as much as you wish, then retrace your steps along Forest Trail 2 to your car.